ekremcet/ekremcet/README.md

 Hi There 👋
 =============================================================================================================================

-I've been working as a researcher for the last five years.
+I worked as a researcher for five years.
 I did my master's in image denoising and my Ph.D. in video encoding with machine learning.
 I've published more than 15 papers, 3 patent applications, and I have one patent issued.

-Now I'm focusing on shipping products.
+Now I'm focusing on building.

 * 🌍  I'm based in Istanbul, Türkiye
 * 🖥️  See my portfolio at [My Website](http://ekrcet.com)